-- A. Minimize increased stormwater runoff rates from any new development so as to minimize the impact upon any downstream natural channel that may exist between the subject area and the Willamette or Clackamas Rivers; - B. Prevent water runoff generated by development from exceeding the capacity of downstream stormwater facilities; - C. Reduce stormwater runoff rates and volumes, soil erosion and pollution, wherever possible, from developed and developing lands; - D. Prevent the uncontrolled or irresponsible discharge of stormwater from new development onto adjoining public or private property; - E. Maintain the integrity of stream channels for their biological functions, as well as for drainage and other purposes;
+- A. Minimize increased stormwater runoff rates from any new development so as to minimize the impact upon any downstream natural channel that may exist between the subject area and the Willamette or Clackamas Rivers; - B. Prevent water runoff generated by development from exceeding the capacity of downstream stormwater facilities;

-- F. Have stormwater conveyance facilities of adequate design to manage all volumes of water generated in the contributing drainage area, for both the existing condition and the anticipated future condition; - G. Have all stormwater facilities: - 1.
+- C. Reduce stormwater runoff rates and volumes, soil erosion and nonpoint source pollution, wherever possible, from lands that were developed without the stormwater management controls required by this chapter; and developing lands; - D. Prevent the uncontrolled or irresponsible discharge of stormwater from new development onto adjoining public or private property; - E. Maintain the integrity of stream channels for their biological functions, as well as for drainage and other purposes; - F. Have stormwater conveyance facilities of adequate design to manage all volumes of water generated in the contributing drainage area, for both the existing condition and the anticipated future condition; - G. Have all stormwater facilities: - 1.
 Designed to mimic natural hydrologic conditions, to the maximum extent practicable, - 2.
 Designed in a manner to allow economical future maintenance, - 2.
 If city owned or maintained, designed for maintenance with city owned equipment, - 3.
 Designed using materials that will ensure a minimum practical design life of seventy-five years, and - 4.
-Designed to have sufficient structural strength to resist erosion and all external loads (construction, traffic, seismic) which may be imposed; - H. Establish maintenance easements with the owners of privately owned/maintained stormwater facilities to ensure an appropriate level of maintenance and to help minimize public safety hazards; - I. Have all new stormwater facilities comply with applicable National Pollutant Discharge Elimination System (NPDES) requirements; - J. Minimize the deterioration of existing watercourses, culverts, bridges, dams and other structures; - K. Minimize increases in stormwater pollution; and - L. Allow for periodic inspections of both private and public stormwater quantity control and quality control facilities to verify that they are functioning in substantial conformance with the approved design intent. - M. Allow issuance of engineering permits for stormwater work in the right-of-way or public easements either as a separate Public Works permit or as part of overall issued public infrastructure construction plans.
+Designed to have sufficient structural strength to resist erosion and all external loads (construction, traffic, seismic) which may be imposed; - H. Establish maintenance easements with the owners of privately owned/maintained stormwater facilities to ensure an appropriate level of maintenance and to help minimize public safety hazards; - I. Have all new stormwater facilities comply with applicable National Pollutant Discharge Elimination System (NPDES) requirements; - J. Minimize the deterioration of existing watercourses, culverts, bridges, dams and other structures; - K. Minimize increases in nonpoint sourcestormwater pollution; and - L. Allow for periodic inspections of both private and public stormwater quantity control and quality control facilities to verify that they are functioning in substantial conformance with the approved design intent.

+M. Allow Issuance of engineering permits for stormwater work in the right-of-way or public easements either as a separate Public Works permit or as part of overall issued public infrastructure construction plans.
 The various fees for these permits are approved and modified from time to time by the city commission.
 Failure to meet the conditions of the issued permit shall constitute a violation of the Municipal Code.
 (Ord.
-99-1029 §2 (part), 1999)
+99-1029Error!
+Hyperlink reference not valid. §2 (part), 1999)